Volume

 history).

-to 22nd Street and then sweeps in a graceful curve over a concrete viaduct
+clear through to 22nd Street and then sweeps in a graceful curve over a

-spanning the Illinois Central tracks, to the outer drive, which follows
+concrete viaduct spanning the Illinois Central tracks, to the outer drive,

-past the Field Museum to Monroe St. (at present).
-Ultimately it will extend
+which follows past the Field Museum to Monroe St. (at present).
+Ultimately

-due north from that point, crossing the river at its mouth and join the
+it will extend due north from that point, crossing the river at its mouth

-North Shore outer drive.
-Mackie Drive (old South Water St.) is nearing
+and join the North Shore outer drive.
+Mackie Drive (old South Water

-completion.
-It is double decked and swings in to Mich Boul. at the Link
+St.) is nearing completion.
+It is double decked and swings in to Mich Boul.

-Stratford hotel, the Tribune Towers, The New 1st Methodist Church building
+of the old Stratford hotel, the Tribune Towers, The New 1st Methodist Church

-on Clark and Washington, the 47 story addition to the Morrison Hotel are
+building on Clark and Washington, the 47 story addition to the Morrison

-just before its formal opening, 30 tons of silver for its various dining
+received, just before its formal opening, 30 tons of silver for its various

-rooms, lunch rooms and banquet halls.
-I had this direct from the manager
+dining rooms, lunch rooms and banquet halls.
+I had this direct from the

-of the main lunch room, who helped superintend the unpacking and placing
+manager of the main lunch room, who helped superintend the unpacking and

 who looks honest.